dscp46/rpt-agent/doc/Protocol.md

 This variant of RRCP enables the remote control of a repeater over an IP network (either over Hamnet or over the Internet).

 The MQTT protocol version used by an agent or a control client is not specified, and left at the discretion of the message broker's administrator.

+The MQTT username, noted `<callsign>` in this document, SHOULD be the lowercase alphanumerical form, plus dash and underscore of the repeater callsign.
+The underscore is used to replace the slash character in a callsign.
+As an example, `F8KLY/P-S` used for a portable simplex hotspot by F8KLY, will be encoded as `f8kly_p-s`.

-When an agent connects to the message broker, it subscribes to the topic 'repeaters/<callsign>/v1' for QoS level 0 and 2, then listens for incoming messages.
+When an agent connects to the message broker, it subscribes to the topic `repeaters/<callsign>/v1` for QoS level 0 and 2, then listens for incoming messages.

 When an agent receives a valid message with QoS level 2 it MUST send back an acknowledgement with QoS level 2.
-Acknowledgements MUST be sent to the topic 'repeaters/<callsign>/v1/response'.
+Acknowledgements MUST be sent to the topic `repeaters/<callsign>/v1/response`.

 Replies to valid, supported messages sent with QoS level 0 is OPTIONAL.
 The control client SHALL send a message with QoS level 2 if it expects a reply.